Masterzach32/SwagBot/README.md

 # SwagBot v2

-SwagBot is a multipurpose Discord bot with features like playing music from YouTube and Spotify, user moderation, and utility commands.
+SwagBot is a multipurpose Discord bot with features like playing music from YouTube and Soundcloud, user moderation, and utility commands.
 SwagBot is written 100% in Kotlin, a JVM based language, and uses the Discord4J API.

 You can find more detailed information about SwagBot [here](http://swagbot.xyz)